Audio Guide Rome – The Tiber Island

 There is a legend which says that the Tiber Island was formed by the mud which had covered the wheat and grain which belonged to the Tarquinius family and which was thrown into the river by the people of Rome after the fall of the hated tyrant Tarquinius Superbus (510 BC).

-The Tiber Island is the result of alluvial deposits and volcanic rocks.
+is the result of alluvial deposits and volcanic rocks.

 In Ancient times the Tiber Island was a place of worship of God Aesculapius.